 Exceptional program features

 The Hayden lab provides an excellent environment for trainees to thrive scientifically.
+Our philosophy is based on the recognition that sick people depend on us and others for new therapies.
+The lab is steeped in the principle that we depend on each other and is committed to personal and professional growth of every person.
 I am always looking for new graduate students and postdoctoral fellows to join my lab.

 Trainees in my lab have access to sophisticated laboratory facilities and will receive superb administrative, research development, grant facilitation, IT and communication support and will have access to seminars, and workshops, hosted by CMMT or other BC Children’s Hospital (BCCHR) , Children’s &Women’s (C&W) and UBC groups.
 Being on the BCCHR and C&W site, we also have access to all their vast resources in addition to UBC’s resources, to achieve excellent standards in research.